Criminal cases against supporters of Yulia Tymoshenko: Tymoshenko's associates who have been under prosecution since 2010

 34–36) The criminal cases were also started against a number of candidates for city mayors from the Batkivschina Party at the local elections in 2010.
 After the local election 2010, the Mayors of the cities of Zaporizhia, Kremenchuk, Novomoskovsk (and others) who had been elected from the «Batkivshchyna», were so heavily pressed that they had to leave the Party and claim their non-party belonging, otherwise they could not be given possibility to do their jobs.

-February 2011, Yulia Tymoshenko: we demand the immediate release of all political prisoners

-Yulia Tymoshenko said that to date (16 February 2011), the following people were arrested or forced into hiding :